alvianzf/tick-php-framework/README.md

 | composer   | ~2.3.5  | untested for composer <2.3.5 |
 | node       | ~14.0   | untested for node < 14.0     |
 ## To start
-Start by using dumping the Autoload into yout project
+Start by using composer to dump the Autoload onto your project
 `composer dump-autoload`

 You can run the application by using